est-cho/AV-FOT/README.md

 # Hands-On Field Operational Test Dataset of a Multi-Controller CPS

 This is the repository for our paper (Yong-Jun Shin, Esther Cho, Hansu Kim, and Doo-Hwan Bae.
-"Hands-On Field Operational Test Dataset of a Multi-Controller CPS: a Modeled Case Study on Autonomous Driving" (in review)).
+"Hands-On Field Operational Test Dataset of a Multi-Controller CPS: a Modeled Case Study on Autonomous Driving" (17th Annual System of Systems Engineering Conference)).

 ## 1. Scenario Description